SmingHub/Sming/samples/Ota_Mqtt/README.rst

 Depending on the size of the new firmware and the speed of the connection an update can take 10 to 20 seconds.
 2) The application connects via MQTT to a remote server and subscribes to a special topic.
 The topic is based on the application id and its current version.
 If the current application version is 4.3.1 then the topic that will be used for OTA is "/a/test/u/4.3".
+2.1) If there is a need to support both stable and unstable/nightly builds then the topic name can have s or u suffix.
+For example all stable versions should be published and downloaded from the topic "/a/test/u/4.3/s".
+For the unstable ones we can use the topic "/a/test/u/4.3/u".
+If an application is interested in both then it can subscribe using the following pattern "/a/test/u/4.3/+".
 3) The application is waiting for new firmware.
 When the application is on battery than it makes sense to wait for a limited time and if there is no message coming back to disconnect.